 The character Peter Pan, from children’s fiction and movies, is depicted as carefree.
 He wants to live life by his rules and remain a child.
 Neverland is his home, a place without adults.
 He has a tribe of kids who follow him called the Lost Boys.
 The boys and their childlike leader are lost, stuck in a place without growth.
 That's the origin of the term “Peter Pan syndrome.”
 It can be a state of mind and a set of behaviors that often result in a failure to launch into adulthood.
 The term “Peter Pan syndrome” is thought to have been first used by psychologist Dr. Dan Kiley.
 Dr. Kiley initially described the syndrome as one that men primarily experience, but it can apply to people of any gender.

-Is Peter Pan syndrome a mental disorder?
+Is Peter Pan syndrome a mental or personality disorder?

 Peter Pan Syndrome is not a mental health disorder.
 It is a pattern of behaviors and attitudes.
 In some cases, it may co-exist with mental health disorders, contribute to mental health disorders, or result from mental health disorders, such as depression, anxiety, substance use disorders, ADHD, post-traumatic stress disorder, or narcissistic personality disorder.